DennisVanEe/rust_prism/scene_file.md

 Every transform has a type specified with it.
 Let's go over the different types that are currently available:

+- **Identity**: If you want to specify a "noop" transformation in a place where one is expected, then simply place an identity transformation.
+Applying this will have no effect.
+    ```json
+    "transform": {
+        "identity": true
+    }
+    ```

 - **Translation**: Just a translation by a specified vector:
     ```json
     "transform": {